ibm-cloud-docs/power-iaas/configuring-custom-image.md

 Learn more about the [IBM i PTF minimum levels](/docs/power-iaas?topic=power-iaas-minimum-levels) and [IBM i release lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: external}

-IBM i 7.2, and later, supports up to 127 storage volumes per VM.
-IBM i 7.2, and IBM i 7.3 VMs are at the end of support and are in service extension.
+IBM i 7.3, and later, supports up to 127 storage volumes per VM.
+IBM i 7.3 VSIs are at the end of support and are in service extension.
 Therefore, additional Service Extension fees apply.
 {: note}

 ### Linux
 {: #linux-details}

 SUSE Linux Enterprise (SLES) and Red Hat Enterprise Linux (RHEL) are supported by the appropriate IBM Cloud environment cloud-init packages.
-Download the appropriate cloud-init package and configure it as per the steps that are documented as follows:
+Download the appropriate cloud-init package and perform the following steps to configure it:
 - [Installing and configuring cloud-init on SLES](https://www.ibm.com/docs/en/powervc/2.1.0?topic=linux-installing-configuring-cloud-init-sles){: external}.
 - [Installing and configuring cloud-init on RHEL](https://www.ibm.com/docs/en/powervc/2.1.0?topic=linux-installing-configuring-cloud-init-rhel){: external}.